 Have you been to Nakhon Phanom?
 Have I missed anything from this itinerary or can you suggest any nearby not to be missed activities?

 P.S.
-If you’re looking for other off the beaten track destinations in Thailand why not read about Koh Kood Island via the following link:
+If you’re looking for other off-the-beaten-track destinations or unique things to do in Thailand why not read about Koh Kood Island via the following link:

 Product Review Disclosure: The River Hotel and the Tourism Authority of Thailand hosted my stay in Nakhon Phanom.
 I also participated in many of the activities mentioned as part of the Mekong Tourism Forum 2018.
 This did not influence my post in any way and as always I’ve provided balanced and honest reviews.